Make You Mine (Talay Riley song)

-"Make You Mine" is a song recorded by British singer Talay Riley.
+"Make You Mine" is a song recorded by the British singer Talay Riley.
 The song was released as a single on 28 August 2011 as a digital download in the United Kingdom from his cancelled debut album Talay Riley.
 It was later released on his mixtape, Going to California.
 The remix was produced by Quiz & Larossi and mixed by Manny Marroquin.

 Music video

 A music video to accompany the release of "Make You Mine" was first released onto YouTube on 4 July 2011 at a total length of three minutes and twenty seconds.